rottytooth/VelatoPy/README.md

 A Python implementation of the [Velato](https://velato.net) programming language, where code is inscribed as music.
 Each program is a MIDI file; the sequence of music notes determine the program's commands and logic.

-This interpreter is based on the [reference Velato compiler](https://github.com/rottytooth/Velato) (2009).
-That compiler is remaining in Framework 4.8 for the moment, meaning it compiles only to Windows.
+This interpreter is based on the [reference Velato compiler](https://github.com/rottytooth/Velato) written in C# (2009).

 ## Components